wnuccio/goose-game-kata/README.md

    ```

 ### 3. Win
-As a player, I win the game if I land on space "63"
+As a player, I win the gameController if I land on space "63"

 **Scenarios:**
 1. Victory